5cover/psdc/docs/Done.md

 - Parse contextual keywords (assert, type) by requring an identifier with a specific name specified in TokenType.

 What about preprocessing? `#include` has to be handled at the tokenizer level.
 We can later check for the `#` token in the tokenizer and call a parser for preprocessor directives.
 If it fails to parse, we emit the token to the regular parser.

+## Contextual keywords

+Keywords like `de`, `à`, `pas` are very short and only used in specific contexts.

+They can use up useful symbol names.

+We should make them contextal, ie. have them become identifier when outside of a designated context.

+- `de` : array types, for loop begin part
+- `à` : for loop end part
+- `pas` : for loop step part

+Maybe we could tokenize them as identifiers always and expect an identifier of a specific name in ParseOperation? (`ParseContextualKeyword`)

+That seems like an easy way to implement this feature.